Cultural-Art-Committee-Nogales-Arizona/WLBA-Project/api-documentation.md

 `GET https://wlba-project.vercel.app/api/vendor`

 #### Query Parameters
-- `adminId`: Authentication token for administrators.
-Ensures that only users with an admin token can see registered vendors.
+- `userId`: Optional user database identifier.
+If a valid user value is passed only vendors registered by this user will be returned.

 #### Data Unit Returned
-Returns all registered vendors.
+Returns all registered vendors or all vendors corresponding to a specific user.

 ### Post Vendor